OneKeyHQ/documents/docs/Extension/02-API Reference/ethereum-provider.md

 ### chainChanged

 :::tip Tip
-See the [Chain IDs section](#chain-ids) for MetaMask's default chains and their chain IDs.
+See the [Chain IDs section](#chain-ids) for OneKey's default chains and their chain IDs.
 :::

 ```typescript
 ethereum.on('chainChanged', handler: (chainId: string) => void);
 ```

-The MetaMask provider emits this event when the currently connected chain changes.
+The OneKey provider emits this event when the currently connected chain changes.

 All RPC requests are submitted to the currently connected chain.
 Therefore, it's critical to keep track of the current chain ID by listening for this event.